interblitz/BudgetBlitz-Manual/en/source/transactions.rst

 Manual Transfers
 ----------------

-The app store transfer within two transaction.
+The app stores transfer within two transactions.
 There is a fast and convenient way to make a transfer from a transaction card.

 #.
 Make a new transaction and put an amount.
 #.
-At the top toolbar select the |button_tranfer| button.
+Select the |button_tranfer| button near the source account.
 #.
-You will have a new target transaction card with a opposite amount sign.
+Select target account and the app will make the rest.
 #.
-Select target account and the app will make the rest, put a commentary and a category.
-#.
 Edit other options if you want to.
 #.
 Save the target transaction.
-#.
-The app will update a commentary and a category at the source transaction.
-#.
-Save the source transaction.
 #.
 You will see transfers amount at the main screen.

 .. image:: images/transactionstransfer-010-create-transaction.png